John Barres: Bishop of Rockville Centre

 Pope Francis appointed Barres as bishop of Rockville Centre on December 9, 2016.
 He was installed on January 31, 2017, at the Cathedral of Saint Agnes in Rockville Centre.

 In October 2017, Barres announced the creation of the Independent Reconciliation and Compensation Program (IRCP) for survivors of acts of child sexual abuse committed by clergy in the diocese.
 Barres serves on the Committee on Evangelization and Catechesis of the United States Conference of Catholic Bishops (USCCB).
 In 2017, Barres created with Telecare, the diocesan television network, a video series targeted to commuters, entitled The Catholic Spirituality of Commuter Delays.

 In August 2018, a Pennsylvania grand jury report criticized Barres for failing to remove a priest from the ministry after credible allegations of sexual misconduct while he was bishop in Allentown.
-In 2009, the diocese had received an allegation from a man that Reverend Michael Lawrence had "fondled his genitals" when he was age 13.
-Lawrence, who had admitted to sexually abusing a 12-year-old boy in 1982, had previously been sent to a monitored rural facility for sex offenders.
+The priest, Michael Lawrence, had admitted to sexually abusing a 12-year-old boy in 1982, had previously been sent to a monitored rural facility for sex offenders.
 In 2002, Lawrence retired from pastoral work.
 At some point, Barres had considered having Lawrence laicized.
 However, according to a spokesperson for the diocese, Barres finally decided:"... to withdraw the application to remove Lawrence from the clerical state out of concern that if they did, he may leave the supervised, secure facility and re-enter society, where he might be a danger to children.
-'Bishop Barres stands by his decision'".A second case mentioned in the Pennsylvania grand jury report involved Monsignor Thomas J. Benestad, in Allentown.
-A 2011 accusation had stated that Benestad forced a boy in the 1980's to perform oral sex on him, then later he performed oral sex on the boy.
-According to the grand jury report "... the Diocese reported the allegation to the Northampton County District Attorney's office, which ... found the victim's allegations to be credible."
-No charges were filed because the statute of limitations had expired.
-A response from Barres to the grand jury report regarding the handling of the Lawrence and Benestad cases was posted online.

-Barres is a member of Opus Dei.
+'Bishop Barres stands by his decision'".Barres is a member of Opus Dei.
 In addition to his native English, he is fluent in Italian, French, and Spanish.